LHNCBC/metamaplite/Design.md

 Wendy Chapman's ConText is used for negation detection using the current sentence and the list of found entities.

+### An Alternative Implementation of Negation Detection

+#### Dealing with Conjunctions

+Given sentence:

+    "Tylenol was effective in patients without fever but effective in patients with headache."

+Separate utterances delimited by conjunction "but", "cause for", etc.

+    "Tylenol was effective in patients without fever"  (negate "fever", trigger: "without") "but"
+    "effective in patients with headache"              (do not negate "headache")

+Given sentence:

+    "The patient denies chest pain but has no shortness of breath."

+Similarly, the independent clause delimited by the coordinating conjunction may each contain a negation phrase.

+     "The patient denies chest pain"  (negate "chest pain", trigger: "denies") "but"
+     "has no shortness of breath."    (negate "shortness of breath", trigger: "no")

 ### Dictionaries

 MetaMapLite currently uses three dictionaries originally created for MetaMap: